BibleJS/BibleApp/README.md

   --v, --version          print the version
-  --lang, --language      set the Bible language --ref, --reference      the verse references that you want to read --help                  print this output
+  --lang, --language      set the Bible language --ref, --reference      the verse references that you want to read --onlyVerses            prevent showing additional output --s, --search           get the verses that match to the string or regular expression provided --rc, --resultColor     set the result color when searching something --help                  print this output

 Documentation can be found at https://github.com/BibleJS/BibleApp